A Auto (Car)

 H Historie (History)

 Bonn – which was probably named differently by the Stone Age dwellers who lived in this corner of the earth – was always a cherished place.
 Scientific researchers in the Bad Godesberg area of Muffendorf unearthed a dozen prehistoric hand axes from the year 55,000 B.C.
 Since then, the history of this town has been in a whirlwind.
 The Bonn Münsterkirche, built between the 11th and 13th centuries, is one of the oldest churches in Germany.
 The beautiful University of Bonn buildings were once a palatial residence, and the new World Congress Center was where the German parliament met until reunification.
 History is scattered throughout all of Bonn, but there are also sure signs of recent development and a booming business center.
 One example is the Post Tower (corporate headquarters of Deutsche Post).
 At a height of 162.5 meters, it is the tallest building in NRW.

 I Innenarchitektur (Interior Architecture)

-Perhaps no other Bonn interior architecture embodies the beginning of the Federal Republic of Germany like the Kanzlerbungalow (Chancellor’s bungalow).
+Perhaps no other Bonn interior architecture embodies the beginning of the Federal Republic of Germany like the Kanzlerbungalow (chancellor’s bungalow).
 You could even say it is typical German.
 Once the home and sometimes official workplace of former Chancellors Ludwig Erhard, Helmut Schmidt and Helmut Kohl, this historical home is open Tuesday through Friday for group tours and on Sundays for individuals.
 Inside you will see a very simple and pragmatic style.
 Is it lacking creativity?
 Or is it self-assured and modern in its modest design?
 Is it visionary because of its understated look?
-The Chancellor’s bungalow might be a part of history, but it’s interior design as political statement continues to make for discussion even today.
+The chancellor’s bungalow might be a part of history, but its interior design continues to make for discussion even today.